annotell/public-docs/docs-src/docs/kognic-io/overview.md

       data=png_blob)
 ```

-### Bytes from Callback
+### Data from Callback

-In addition to `filename`, provide a `FileData` object via the `data` attribute, which holds a reference to the callback function, e.g.
+In addition to `filename`, provide a `FileData` object via the `data` attribute, which holds a reference to the callback function that produces an `UploadableData`, e.g.

 ```python
 png_from_callback = FileData(callback=get_png,